 The Innovation Ohio Loan Fund provides loans for acquisition, construction and related capital costs of technology, facilities and equipment purchases.
 The fund was created to help Ohio companies develop next-generation products and services within the state's key industry sectors.
-Loans range from from $500,000 to $1.5 million and can cover up to 75 percent of the project cost.
+Loans range from $500,000 to $1.5 million and can cover up to 75 percent of the project cost.

 Roadwork Development (629) Funds are available for public roadway improvements, including engineering and design costs.
 Funds are accessible for projects that create or retain jobs and primarily involve manufacturing, technology, research and development, corporate headquarters and distribution activity.
 Grants are provided to a local jurisdiction and require local participation.
 They can be used to reimburse accumulated costs.

 State Tax Credits